ansible-community/antsibull-nox/docs/config-file.md

 ## Collection build and Galaxy import test

-The build and import test allows to test whether a collection can be built with `ansible-galaxy collection build`, and whether the resulting artefact can be imported by the Galaxy importer.
+The build and import test check whether a collection can be built with `ansible-galaxy collection build`, and whether the resulting artefact can be imported by the Galaxy importer.

 The `build-import-check` session is added with the `[sessions.build_import_check]` section in `antsibull-nox.toml`.